rutgerblom/SDDC.Lab/README.md

 ### Answerfile

-Edit and adjust the answerfile.yml according to your needs!
-It's very easy to customize the deployment.
+Edit and adjust answerfile.yml according to your needs.
+In deploy.yml you control what gets deployed.
+It's very easy to customize your deployment.

 ## Usage